RobMeades/watchdog/software/README.md

 # Implementation Notes
 All of my stuff here is really in C rather than C++, despite the `.cpp` extension.
 I did try moving to C++, 'cos I like the name-spacing, but you can't initialise flexible arrays (of which I use quite a few) in a C++ class and C++ contructors can't return errors, making them unsuitable for HW-oriented things that can fail, so you end up having to have `init()` methods anyway, `#define`s (which are nice 'cos you can modify them by passing values to the compiler command-line) aren't name-spaced in C++, etc.  Hence I've name-spaced the code in the usual C way (by prefixing function and variable names sensibly); that will have to do.

-The files, and structure, are as follows:
+The files, and structure, of the embedded stuff are as follows:

 - each API is formed by a pair of `.h`/.`cpp` files: so for instance the `wCamera` API is contained in the [w_camera.h](w_camera.h)/[w_camera.cpp](w_camera.cpp) file pair,
 - an API may include a pair of `wXxxInit()`/`wXxxDeinit()` functions that should be called at start/end of day by `main()`,